Search the Health Library

 Dr. Julie Hoover-Fong is an associate professor of pediatrics and clinical geneticist in the McKusick-Nathans Institute of Genetic Medicine.
 She also serves as director of the Greenberg Center for Skeletal Dysplasias.

-Dr. Hoover-Fong holds a bachelor’s degree in human nutrition from The Ohio State University, where she continued on to complete her medical degree.
-She participated in a Ph.D. graduate training program in clinical investigation at the Johns Hopkins University School of Medicine and Bloomberg School of Public Health.
-She also completed a fellowship in genetics at the Johns Hopkins University School of Medicine before joining the Johns Hopkins faculty in 2002.
+Dr. Hoover-Fong holds a bachelor’s degree in human nutrition from The Ohio State University, where she also completed her medical degree.
+She received her PhD in the Graduate Training Program in Clinical Investigation at the Johns Hopkins University School of Medicine and Bloomberg School of Public Health.
+Dr. Hoover-Fong completed a pediatric internship and residency at Washington University in St. Louis and a fellowship in medical genetics at Johns Hopkins University in Baltimore.
+She joined the Johns Hopkins University faculty in 2002.

 As a board certified clinical geneticist and pediatrician and Director of the Greenberg Center for Skeletal Dysplasias, Dr. Hoover-Fong oversees the clinical operations and research ventures for the patient population served by the Greenberg Center.
 Her clinical team works to establish and improve diagnostic and treatment guidelines for comprehensive care of patients with all types of bone conditions, congenital anomalies, and complex chromosomal abnormalities.
 She sees patients in multiple clinical settings including the skeletal dysplasia clinic, cleft and craniofacial clinics and a combined genetics-endocrine clinic.

 Dr. Hoover-Fong also mentors and teaches medical students, residents and trainees in the Medical Genetics Postdoctoral Training Program at Johns Hopkins.